JesusGuzmanJr/miniterm/README.md

 ## Discussion

-Take note of the [dependencies](https://gitlab.com/susurrus/serialport-rs/-/tree/master#dependencies) requires to interact with the serial port on your computer.
+Take note of the [dependencies](https://gitlab.com/susurrus/serialport-rs/-/tree/master#dependencies) required to interact with the serial port on your computer.
 You will also need a serial cable for you device.

-- Run `just install` to build and install the tool.
+- Run `just install` to build and install miniterm.

 ## Known Issues